 That doggone factory that lost everyone’s jobs to an unnamed metropolitan city that is “nearby”!
 Looks like the Christmas/Easter/July 4th Festival is canceled, and the only way to save it is one million dollars.
 Oh, yes!
 Even though the town’s population is 1,300, those festivals or mortgage is an even million dollars.
 But there’s no money…unleeeeesssss….

 A sudden bake sale or singing competition is put on.
 It is?
 They raised all that money with that population?
 They’re saved!
 Bonus points if it was….

 A philanthropist whose heart is magically changed due to a person’s faith

-This sudden change of heart causes them to rip up the overdue mortgage papers or construction contract, thereby cancelling all debt or building plans.
-Because nothing says, “All debt is cancelled!” like a ripped up sheet of paper.
-Because of course the deal was made with a local, non-branched, privately owned bank or construction company.
-And of course the head of such business/corporation still lives in the town where all the jobs are gone because the factory left town
+This sudden change of heart causes them to rip up the overdue mortgage papers or construction contracts, thereby canceling all debt or building plans.
+Because nothing says, “All debt is canceled!” like a ripped-up sheet of paper.
+Because, of course, the deal was made with a local, non-branched, privately owned bank or construction company.
+And of course the head of such business/corporation still lives in the town where all the jobs are gone because the factory left town.

 Is free on YouTube